 Graduates engage in professional behaviour and have the potential to be entrepreneurial and take leadership roles in their chosen occupations or careers and communities.

 Attribute 5: Intercultural and ethical competency

 Graduates are responsible and effective global citizens whose personal values and practices are consistent with their roles as responsible members of society.

 Attribute 8: Self-awareness and emotional intelligence

 Graduates are self-aware and reflective; they are flexible and resilient and have the capacity to accept and give constructive feedback; they act with integrity and take responsibility for their actions.

 There is no required textbook for this course: readings will be available in MyUni from the BSL (library).

-Online LearningThe online lectures provide background to the material being studied in class, both in the Tuesday large class and the tutorial programme.
+Online LearningThe online lectures provide background to the material being studied in class, both in the weekly "flipped class" (for all students) and in the tutorial programme.
 It is very important that students keep up with their online viewing and note-taking from these online lectures.
 Do not leave them to the end of semester.

 Weekly readings for the tutorial programme will be accessed online.
 A "brick" (of printed-out readings) is not available for this course.

 Students can download the tutorial programme, which lists the tutorial topics and readings, week by week, from MyUni or buy it as a Course booklet from the university's online shop at the start of semester.
 This booklet also includes guides to writing your assignments in the Dept of Classics, Archaeology and Ancient History, and a summary of your assessment.